andrade/create-from-buffer-hello/README.md

 1. The library in `lib` creates an `enclave.signed.so`; and
 2. The application in `app` creates an enclave from that DSO using `sgx_create_enclave_from_buffer_ex`

+The application then invokes the ecall `ecall_empty` but this is not working.

 ## Compilation